pcapriotti/optparse-applicative/README.md

 is a flag parser returning a `Verbosity` value.

-Simple boolean flags can be specified using the `switch` builder, like so:
+Simple Boolean flags can be specified using the `switch` builder, like so:

 ```haskell
 switch